 Any suppliers interested in participating in the procurement respond to the advertisement by submitting a tender.
 In the tender, the supplier describes the various requirements in the tender documents.

 During the advertising period, the procuring organisation is obligated to provide additional information about the tender documents no later than six days before the listed tender closing date, provided that the supplier has asked their questions well in advance.
 For that reason, it is important that the supplier asks their questions within the time limits that apply to questions and answers, and which are listed in the tender documents.
 The answers shall be provided in writing and made available at the same time to everyone participating in the procurement, for example by publishing the answer in the procurement tool.

 After the time limit for submitting tenders has expired, the procuring organisation examines the submitted tenders based on the requirements in the tender documents.

-The organisation shall award the contract to the supplier that submitted the most financially beneficial tender based on one of the three grounds for assessment:
+The organisation shall award the contract to the supplier that submitted the best tender.

 The procuring organisation decides which supplier or suppliers will be awarded the contract and sends information about the decision to all tenderers.